Syrql/Virus/README.md

 ## Develop by SYRQL
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

- This program was create for fun
+- This program was create for fun
-  Representation of different viruses by Java if you fork it you can say I forked a Virus (I took up this slogan)
+- epresentation of different viruses by Java
+- If you fork it you can say I forked a Virus (I took up this slogan)

 #  Prohibitions ⛔